sindresorhus/ipify/readme.md

 ### How is this different from [`public-ip`](https://github.com/sindresorhus/public-ip)?

-This package only targets the Ipify service, while `public-ip` targets multiple services, is faster, and more ressilient.
+This package only targets the Ipify service, while `public-ip` targets multiple services, is faster, and more resilient.
 Unless you run your own Ipify instance, you probably want `public-ip` instead.

 ## Related